billzichos/homer/README.md

 Zillow application account.
 Free enrollment can be found here - https://www.zillow.com/webservice/APIReminder.htm.

 2. Store Zillow credentials in a file named zillow_key.txt in the HOME directory.

-Your HOME directory on a Windows machine can be found by typing the following into the command prompt.
+Your HOME directory can be found by typing the following into the command prompt or terminal.
+It is recommended you lock down security on this file to be viewable by only yourself.

+> # Windows
 > echo \%USERPROFILE\%

-Your HOME directory on a Unix/Linux machine can be found by typing the following into the terminal.
+>
+> Unix/Linux
 > echo $HOME

-It is recommended you lock down security on this file to be viewable by only yourself.

 #### Installation